adamczapla/adamczapla.github.io/_posts/2025-02-26-implementing-constexpr-compatible-algorithms-for-heterogeneous-containers-tuple-for-each.md

 By default, `tuple_for_each` is designed to **skip elements that are not compatible** with the provided action.
 If the action cannot be invoked with a specific element type, that element is simply ignored.

-However, in some cases, it may be required that the action be **compatible with every element in the tuple**.
+However, in some cases, it may be required that the action be **compatible with every element** in the tuple.
 This is where the **strict mode** comes into play.

 Strict mode is enabled using a **boolean non-type template parameter (NTTP)**: